tlayne/pytgen/README.md

 3. Use new post to create a txt template.
 4. Edit the template using the included pseudo-markdown syntax.
 5. Use publish to convert your post.txt files into html.
-6. Be sure to reindex after publishing, so that your index page includes an updated list of post links.
+6. Be sure to reindex after publishing.
+This will rebuild your index page to include an updated list of post links.

 ### Styling and Dynamic Content